kevCheong/kevCheong/README.md

 <br>

-<div align = "center" font-size:13pt > Welcome to my GitHub!
+<div align = "center" font-size = "20pt" > Welcome to my GitHub!
 I'm Kevin, a passionate coder with exposure to a broad spectrum of fronts like app
 development, web development, android development and game development.
 Make sure to check out the projects that I have been working on while you are here!
 </div>